 - Some decongestants could disrupt the trucker’s sleep patterns and lead to sleepiness when he’s driving.

 - Truckers are allowed to drive for 11 hours a day without a break or sleep and already cause crashes because of this.
 The drowsiness caused by allergy symptoms or medications could increase the risk of a crash, making the truck driver even more sleepy and less alert.

-If you were injured in a truck crash, you need an experienced truck crash attorney to help you prove the trucker’s negligence or recklessness and obtain the compensation you could be entitled to.
+If you were injured in a truck accident, you need an experienced truck accident attorney to help you prove the trucker’s negligence or recklessness and obtain the compensation you could be entitled to.
 Call us at (817) 380-4888 or start an online chat to schedule a free consultation to learn how we can assist you.